idaholab/moose/modules/doc/content/help/faq/build_issues.md

   mpicxx -fopenmp hello.C
   ```

-  If the above build fails, and you have the correct Conda environment loaded (`conda activate moose`), then something is failing beyond the scope of this document, and you should now contact us via the [mailing list](faq/mailing_list.md).
+  If the above build fails, and you have the correct Conda environment loaded (`conda activate moose`), then something is failing beyond the scope of this document, and you should now contact us via the [disussion forum](faq/discussion_forum.md).

   If the build was successfull, attempt to execute the hello word example: